microsoft/playwright/docs/src/test-configuration-js.md

 These are commonly used options for various scenarios.
 You usually set them globally in [configuration file](#global-configuration).

+- `actionTimeout` - Timeout for each Playwright action in milliseconds.
+Defaults to `0` (no timeout).
 - `baseURL` - Base URL used for all pages in the context.
 Allows navigating by using just the path, for example `page.goto('/settings')`.
 - `browserName` - Name of the browser that will run the tests, one of `chromium`, `firefox`, or `webkit`.
 - `bypassCSP` - Toggles bypassing Content-Security-Policy.
 Useful when CSP includes the production origin.